MicrosoftDocs/customer-insights/ci-docs/audience-insights/apis.md

 1. Use the [Microsoft Authentication Library (MSAL)](/azure/active-directory/develop/msal-overview) to get an `AccessToken` using your existing [Azure app registration](#create-a-new-app-registration-in-the-azure-portal).

 1. After successfully authenticating and acquiring a token, construct a new or use an existing `HttpClient` with the additional **DefaultRequestHeaders "Authorization"** set to **Bearer <access token>** and **Ocp-Apim-Subscription-Key** set to the [**subscription key** from your Customer Insights environment](#get-started-trying-the-customer-insights-apis).

    Reset the **Authorization** header when appropriate.
 For example, when the token expired.

 1. Pass this `HttpClient` into the construction of the `CustomerInsights` client.

    :::image type="content" source="media/httpclient-sample.png" alt-text="Sample of httpclient":::

-1. Make calls with the client to the "extension methods", for example, `GetAllInstancesAsync`.
-If access to the underlying `Microsoft.Rest.HttpOperationResponse` is preferred, use the "http message methods", for example `GetAllInstancesWithHttpMessagesAsync`.
+1. Make calls with the client to the "extension methods"—for example, `GetAllInstancesAsync`.
+If access to the underlying `Microsoft.Rest.HttpOperationResponse` is preferred, use the "http message methods"—for example, `GetAllInstancesWithHttpMessagesAsync`.

 1. The response will likely be of type `object` because the method can return multiple types (for example, `IList<InstanceInfo>` and `ApiErrorResult`).
 To check the return type, you can safely cast the objects into the response types specified on the [API details page](https://developer.ci.ai.dynamics.com/api-details#api=CustomerInsights) for that operation.

    If more information on the request is needed, use the **http message methods** to access the raw response object.

 ### NodeJS package